AyushMohaptra/ai_video_detector/README.md

 	head motion) and therefore does not include or need pretrained model files.
 - The `--quiet` flag (default) in `body_dynamics.py` suppresses native MediaPipe/TensorFlow/OpenGL logs.
 Use `--no-quiet` to show them.

-Contributing
-- Add tests under `tests/` and small sample videos under `data/samples/` for CI.

-License
-- Add a `LICENSE` file if you want to publish under a specific license.